-Swap costumes.
+Swap Halloween costumes.
 Have a costume swap with friends, neighbors, or family members.
 Everyone brings their costume and swaps with someone else.
 This works best when there are multiple kids of each age or size who can swap.

 Donate.
 Your local thrift store is a great place to unload your old costume.
 Customers can buy one for their child for next year to get a great price and get ahead.

 Sell.
 If the costume was a hot seller or a higher priced option, you may be able to sell it to a children’s or general consignment store to recoup some of your investment.